-- Read the instructions and study any examples carefully. - ✓ Do exactly what the instructions say (for example, only write ONE word for each space in Part 7). - ✓ Answer all the questions, even if you are not sure of your answers. - ✓ Check your answers and make sure you have written them in the correct place on the answer sheet. - ✓ Write all your answers on the answer sheet. - ✓ Take your time and don't hurry.
+- ✓ Read the instructions and study any examples carefully. - ✓ Do exactly what the instructions say (for example, only write ONE word for each space in Part 7). - ✓ Answer all the questions, even if you are not sure of your answers. - ✓ Check your answers and make sure you have written them in the correct place on the answer sheet. - ✓ Write your answers on the answer sheet including Parts 6, 7, 8 and 9. - ✓ Take your time and don't hurry.
 There is plenty of time to answer all of the questions. - ✓ Use a pencil, not a pen, on the answer sheet.